-5.4.2.1.
-NET 1
+5.7.2.
+NX5000 Remote Ethernet Interface

-The interface is composed by a RJ45 communication connector 10/100Base-TX standard.
-It allows the point to point or network communication in the following open protocols: MODBUS TCP Client, MODBUS RTU via TCP Client, MODBUS TCP Server and MODBUS RTU via TCP Server.
+The interfaces are composed by a RJ45 communication connector 10/100Base-TX standard.
+It allows the point to point or network communication in the following open protocols, for example: MODBUS TCP Client, MODBUS RTU via TCP Client, MODBUS TCP Server and MODBUS RTU via TCP Server.

-The parameters which must be configured for the proper functioning of the application are described below.
+Below are the IP addressing parameters that must be configured for the proper functioning of the application.